Kowloon Hong Kong Travel Guide

 Peak activity typically between July and September.
 Stay updated with local weather reports.

-Heavy rainfall, especially during typhoon season, can cause localized flooding and landslides, notably in hilly areas.
+Heavy rainfall, especially during the season for typhoons, can cause localized flooding and landslides, notably in hilly areas.
 Stay informed about weather conditions.

 Travel insurance is highly recommended.
-Ensure your policy covers medical emergencies, evacuation, trip cancellation, and lost belongings.
+Ensure your policy includes coverage for medical emergencies, evacuation, trip cancellation, and lost belongings.